bdaiinstitute/spot_ros2/spot_driver/EyeInHandCalibration.md

 #### Comparing Calibration Results Quick Sanity Check

-You can compare the new calibration to the old calibration through by visualizing the colored point cloud from a rosbag in RViz.
+You can validate calibration results by visualizing colored point clouds (i.e. RGBD registration results) in RViz.

 First, collect a bag where there is a an object of a clearly different color in the foreground then that of the background.